-Name of Broker-Dealer or Registered Investment Advisory Firm:
+Name of Broker-Dealer or Registered Investme ent Advisory Firm:

 Name of Financial Advisor:

 Financial Advisor Rep Number: Branch Code:

 Financial Advisor Street Address:

-City:
+City: Zip Code:

-Telephone Number: Fax 1 Number:
+Telephone Number: Fax Nu mber:

 E-Mail Address:

-the Shares; (iv) have delivered a current Prospectus a believe that the investor is purchasing these Shares for of Shares is a suitable investment for such investor, to forth in the Prospectus and related supplements, if ar realize the benefits of such an investment and to suff Financial Advisor and the Broker-Dealer are subject plete in all respects; (ii) have vestor of all pertinent facts of and related supplements, if a for its own account; and (vi) that such investor meets the my, and that such investor is fer any loss that may occur to the USA PATRIOT Act. e discussed such investor's prospective purchase of with regard to the lack of liquidity and marketability of any, to such investor; (v) have reasonable grounds to have reasonable grounds to believe that the purchase suitability standards applicable to such investor set in a financial position to enable such investor to with respect thereto.
-The undersigned attest that the Lustomer review of each investor who has signed this
+The undersigned confirm that they (i) have reason investors identified herein are true, correct and confirms with such investor; (iii) have advised such the Shares; (iv) have delivered a current Prospect believe that the investor is purchasing these Shares of Shares is a suitable investment for such investor forth in the Prospectus and related supplements, it realizes the benefits of such an investment and to see Financial Advisor and the Broker-Dealer are subjurgistered representative and the Broker-Dealer herein Subscription Agreement in accordance with the results. omplete in all respects; (ii) have do investor of all pertinent facts with us and related supplements, if any est for its own account; and (vi) have, that such investor meets the surfany, and that such investor is in suffer any loss that may occur with lect to the USA PATRIOT Act.
+In lave performed a Know Your Cus iscussed such investor's prospective puth regard to the lack of liquidity and mary, to such investor; (v) have reasonable we reasonable grounds to believe that the itability standards applicable to such in a financial position to enable such investor thereto.
+The undersigned attest accordance with Section 326 of the Actomer review of each investor who has rchase of rketability of grounds to ne purchase vestor set stor to st that the et, the

 Financial Advisor Signature (Required): Date:

-Broker-Dealer Authorized Principal (if required by E BD): Date:
+Broker-Dealer Authorized Principal (if required b by BD): Date:

 9. PAYMENT INSTRUCTIONS

+· · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·

-representative if you are unsure how to make your check payable.
+□ By Mail - Checks should be made payable to "Moody National REIT II, Inc." You should consult with your registered representative if you are unsure how to make your check payable.
 Forward the subscription agreement to the address set forth in the instructions to this Subscription Agreement.